khoang98/sudoku/README.md

     The baseline Solver: 1063ms
     The Embarrasingly parralell Solver: 348ms
     The Fork-Join Pool Solver: 40 ms

+Testing on a random 9x9 hard board with 5 prefilled values:
+  The baseline Solver: 385ms
+  The Embarrasingly parralell Solver: 354ms
+  The Fork-Join Pool Solver: 5 ms

 We can see that that the Fork-Join Pool Solver outperforms both the baseline and Prolog solution.
 Note the Embarrasingly Paralell Solver also outperforms the baseline but not the Prolog Solver.
 This shows us that parallelizing did help our performance in solving sudoku.
 The Recursive Solver, on the other hand, did not improve the performance.
 We believe the reason for this is that the overhead of the ThreadPool is too much for how easily solved the program is sequentially.